 To fight these mosquitoes, a combination of several mosquito measures is the most promising approach:

 But further measures are also important: the elimination of breeding sites.
-Which further mosquito control measures can be applied you can learn here >
+You can learn here > which further mosquito control measures should be applied.